 Skip to main content

-Academic Spotlight: Ben Tasker, Associate Dean of AI and Data Sciences
+Academic Spotlight: Ben Tasker, Adjunct Faculty and Former Associate Dean of AI and Data Sciences

-Ben Tasker, associate dean of artificial intelligence (AI) and data sciences at SNHU.Ben Tasker, associate dean of artificial intelligence (AI) and data sciences at Southern New Hampshire University (SNHU), focuses on helping the institution's faculty members and learners as they navigate the new era of technology transformation.
+Ben Tasker, an adjunct faculty member and former associate dean of online AI and data science programs at SNHU.Ben Tasker, adjunct faculty and former associate dean of artificial intelligence (AI) and data sciences at Southern New Hampshire University (SNHU), focuses on helping the institution's faculty members and learners as they navigate the new era of technology transformation.
 With a background in healthcare AI and product strategy, Tasker shares how AI can amplify work and education across various industries.

 Can you tell us about your professional background?